sfhansen/mse246_project/reports/final_report.md

-Building upon our exploratory data analysis, we constructed two types of predictive models of loan default probability: binary response models and the Cox Proportional Hazards model.
+Building upon our exploratory data analysis, we constructed two types of predictive models of loan default probability: binary response models and the Cox proportional hazards model.
 Here, we present our approach to fitting both model types, including data cleaning, feature engineering, feature selection, hyper-parameter optimization, and evaluation.